 - Garaging: Some older suburbs are quite congested.
 Moving companies are experienced in safe delivery of your possessions, but it could be a case of parking your car on the street.
 Providing a lockable garage for your vehicle will help reduce car insurance costs.
 The option of off-street driveway parking is favourable to kerb-side parking where damage or theft is more likely.

 Car insurance is the vehicle owner’s responsibility

-As with all other service providers, insurance companies need to be informed of any change in your circumstances.
-The policies are made to protect both the insurer and the insured, and there is little likelihood of any concession after a theft or accident if you haven’t adhered to your policy obligations.
+As with all other service providers, you need to inform insurer of any change in your circumstances.
+The policies are made to protect both the insurer and the insured.
+There is little likelihood of any concession after a theft or accident if you haven’t adhered to your policy obligations.

-Many people choose a moving company after shopping around prior to relocating, and it could also be a good time to find the best value car insurer.
+Many people choose a moving company after shopping around prior to relocating.
+It could also be a good time to find the best value car insurer.
 Every insurer uses their own unique set of figures to determine insurance premiums, and an alternative insurer might access your new postcode differently.
 It doesn’t cost anything to get a quote, and your old insurer might not provide a competitive deal.
 Your car insurance premiums can change even if you move to a nearby suburb.

 Using your vehicle for moving house

 A lot of people choose to carry valuable or fragile items in their car when moving to a new address.
 There could be a lot of travelling back and forth between houses during this time.
 It’s important to keep valuables secure and out of sight.
 Although you may be rushing, it’s no time to leave the car unlocked to invite thieves.
 Prior to moving, you might want to check your car insurance policy regarding cover of the contents you are transporting in case of an accident or damage.
 A moving company can take care of the entire move, but any advance preparation by you will ultimately save you money by making the move easy, timely and successful for everyone.